Pierce Bird: Loan to Buxton

 On 21 November 2023, Bird joined National League North club Buxton on a one-month loan deal.

 He made his debut the same day in the home victory against Hereford.

 Loan to Eastbourne Borough

 On 26 January 2024, Bird joined National League South club Eastbourne Borough on a one-month loan deal.

 He made his debut the next day in the home victory over Farnborough.

 On 23 February 2024, Eastbourne announced Bird had extended his loan spell until the end of the season.

 Eastbourne Borough

 On 15 May 2024, it was announced that Bird would join Eastbourne Borough on a permanent transfer ahead of the 2024–2025 season.

 Kidderminster Harriers

 On 29 May 2025, Bird joined National League North side Kidderminster Harriers, reuniting with new manager Adam Murray whom Bird had played under at both AFC Fylde and Eastbourne Borough.

 He made his debut on 19 August 2025 in the National League North home draw against Oxford City.

+On 8 October 2025, Kidderminster announced Bird would miss the next four or five months after undergoing knee surgery.

+On 1 June 2026, Kidderminster announced their retained list, with Bird leaving at the expiration of his contract.

+Matlock Town

+On 7 June 2026 it was announced Bird had signed for Northern Premier League Divison One East side Matlock Town ahead of the 2026–27 season.